vipin251/get-data-project/code_book.md

   * Class of the variable: Integer
 2. activiy
  * Contains the activity label performed by the subject.
- * There are six levels STANDING, SITTING, LAYING, WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS.
+ * There are six activities STANDING, SITTING, LAYING, WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS performed by each subject.
+So 30 x 6 makes 180 different observations in different rows.
- * Class: Factors
+ * Class: Character
 3. TimeBodyAccelerationMeanX
- * Contains the mean of time domain of body acceleration mean along X axis
+ * Contains the mean of time domain of body acceleration mean along X axis of the phone
  * Class: numeric
 4. TimeBodyAccelerationMeanY
- * Contains the mean of time domain of body acceleration mean along Y axis
+ * Contains the mean of time domain of body acceleration mean along Y axis of the phone
  * Class: numeric
 5. TimeBodyAccelerationMeanZ
- * Contains the mean of time domain of body acceleration mean along X axis
+ * Contains the mean of time domain of body acceleration mean along X axis of the phone
  * Class: numeric
 6. TimeBodyAccelerationStandardDeviationX
- * Contains the mean of time domain body acceleration stadard deviation along X axis
+ * Contains the mean of time domain body acceleration stadard deviation along X axis of the phone
  * Class: numeric
 7. TimeBodyAccelerationStandardDeviationY
- * Contains the mean of time domain body acceleration stadard deviation along Y axis
+ * Contains the mean of time domain body acceleration stadard deviation along Y axis of the phone
  * Class: numeric
 8. TimeBodyAccelerationStandardDeviationZ
- * Contains the mean of time domain body acceleration stadard deviation along Z axis
+ * Contains the mean of time domain body acceleration stadard deviation along Z axis of the phone
  * Class: numeric
 9. TimeGravityAccelerationMeanX
- * Contains mean of time domain of gravity acceleration mean along X axis
+ * Contains mean of time domain of gravity acceleration mean along X axis of the phone
  * Class: numeric
 10. TimeGravityAccelerationMeanY
- * Contains mean of time domain of gravity acceleration mean along Y axis
+ * Contains mean of time domain of gravity acceleration mean along Y axis of the phone
  * Class: numeric
 11. TimeGravityAccelerationMeanZ
- * Contains mean of time domain of gravity acceleration mean along Z axis
+ * Contains mean of time domain of gravity acceleration mean along Z axis of the phone
  * Class: numeric
 12. TimeGravityAccelerationStandardDeviationX
- * Contains the mean of time domain of gravity acceleration standard deviation along X axis
+ * Contains the mean of time domain of gravity acceleration standard deviation along X axis of the phone
  * Class: numeric
 13. TimeGravityAccelerationStandardDeviationY
- * Contains the mean of time domain of gravity acceleration standard deviation along Y axis
+ * Contains the mean of time domain of gravity acceleration standard deviation along Y axis of the phone
  * Class: numeric
 14. TimeGravityAccelerationStandardDeviationZ
- * Contains the mean of time domain of gravity acceleration standard deviation along Z axis
+ * Contains the mean of time domain of gravity acceleration standard deviation along Z axis of the phone
  * Class: numeric
 15. TimeBodyAccelerationJerkMeanX
- * Contains the mean of time domain of body acceleration jerk mean along X axis
+ * Contains the mean of time domain of body acceleration jerk mean along X axis of the phone
  * Class: numeric
 16. TimeBodyAccelerationJerkMeanY
- * Contains the mean of time domain of body acceleration jerk mean along Y axis
+ * Contains the mean of time domain of body acceleration jerk mean along Y axis of the phone
  * Class: numeric
 17. TimeBodyAccelerationJerkMeanZ
- * Contains the mean of time domain of body acceleration jerk mean along Z axis
+ * Contains the mean of time domain of body acceleration jerk mean along Z axis of the phone
  * Class: numeric
 18. TimeBodyAccelerationJerkStandardDeviationX
- * Contains the mean of time domain body acceleration jerk standard deviation along X axis
+ * Contains the mean of time domain body acceleration jerk standard deviation along X axis of the phone
  * class: numeric
 19. TimeBodyAccelerationJerkStandardDeviationY
- * Contains the mean of time domain body acceleration jerk standard deviation along Y axis
+ * Contains the mean of time domain body acceleration jerk standard deviation along Y axis of the phone
  * class: numeric
 20. TimeBodyAccelerationJerkStandardDeviationZ
- * Contains the mean of time domain body acceleration jerk standard deviation along Y axis
+ * Contains the mean of time domain body acceleration jerk standard deviation along Z axis of the phone
  * class: numeric
 21. TimeBodyGyroscopeMeanX
- * Contains the mean of time domain of body mean angular velocity from gyroscope along X axis
+ * Contains the mean of time domain of body mean angular velocity from gyroscope along X axis of the phone
  * class: numeric
 22. TimeBodyGyroscopeMeanY
- * Contains the mean of time domain of body mean angular velocity from gyroscope along Y axis
+ * Contains the mean of time domain of body mean angular velocity from gyroscope along Y axis of the phone
  * class: numeric
 23. TimeBodyGyroscopeMeanZ
- * Contains the mean of time domain of body mean angular velocity from gyroscope along Z axis
+ * Contains the mean of time domain of body mean angular velocity from gyroscope along Z axis of the phone
  * class: numeric
 24. TimeBodyGyroscopeStandardDeviationX
- * Contains the mean of time domain of body stadard deviation of  angular velocity from gyroscope along X axis
+ * Contains the mean of time domain of body stadard deviation of  angular velocity from gyroscope along X axis of the phone
  * class: numeric
 25. TimeBodyGyroscopeStandardDeviationY
- * Contains the mean of time domain of body stadard deviation of  angular velocity from gyroscope along Y axis
+ * Contains the mean of time domain of body stadard deviation of  angular velocity from gyroscope along Y axis of the phone
  * class: numeric
 26. TimeBodyGyroscopeStandardDeviationZ
- * Contains the mean of time domain of body stadard deviation of  angular velocity from gyroscope along Z axis
+ * Contains the mean of time domain of body stadard deviation of  angular velocity from gyroscope along Z axis of the phone
  * class: numeric
 27. TimeBodyGyroscopeJerkMeanX
- * Contains the mean of time domain of angular velocity jerk signal mean along X axis
+ * Contains the mean of time domain of angular velocity jerk signal mean along X axis of the phone
  * Class: numeric
 28. TimeBodyGyroscopeJerkMeanY
- * Contains the mean of time domain of angular velocity jerk signal mean along Y axis
+ * Contains the mean of time domain of angular velocity jerk signal mean along Y axis of the phone
  * Class: numeric
 29. TimeBodyGyroscopeJerkMeanZ
- * Contains the mean of time domain of angular velocity jerk signal mean along Z axis
+ * Contains the mean of time domain of angular velocity jerk signal mean along Z axis of the phone
  * Class: numeric
 30. TimeBodyGyroscopeJerkStandardDeviationX
- * Contains the mean of time domain of angular velocity jerk signal standard deviation along X axis
+ * Contains the mean of time domain of angular velocity jerk signal standard deviation along X axis of the phone
  * Class: numeric
 31. TimeBodyGyroscopeJerkStandardDeviationY
- * Contains the mean of time domain of angular velocity jerk signal mean along Y axis
+ * Contains the mean of time domain of angular velocity jerk signal mean along Y axis of the phone
  * Class: numeric
 32. TimeBodyGyroscopeJerkStandardDeviationZ
- * Contains the mean of time domain of angular velocity jerk signal mean along Z axis
+ * Contains the mean of time domain of angular velocity jerk signal mean along Z axis of the phone
  * Class: numeric
 33. TimeBodyAccelerationMagnitudeMean
  * Contaians the mean of time domain of body mean acceleration magnitude